 A student who does not remove him/herself from the academic probation by the next review or within 30 days, whichever comes first, will be subject to dismissal.
 Any student who is unable to satisfactorily achieve the knowledge and skills required by the occupation for which the training is intended will be subject to termination.
-No more than two terms on probation is permitted.
+No more than two terms on probation are permitted.
+(CEC §94909(a)(8)(C))